-Some streets will benefit from a reduction in through-traffic, while for others there would be an increase in traffic, as traffic is redistributed away from the Proposed Scheme.
-Chapter 6 (Traffic & Transport) reports that there will be a reduction in general traffic flows along the Proposed Scheme route and assesses this as a positive, moderate and long-term effect.
-However, it also assesses a negative, moderate and long-term effect due to increases in traffic on some of the surrounding road network.
-Overall, the Proposed Scheme will improve the pedestrian environment along the bus corridor, giving people more time to interact.
-The benefits of this may be counteracted in locations where through-traffic would increase.
-However, there is speculative evidence that the transition from reliance on cars to the use of a more reliable public transport service will also help to facilitate a degree of social interaction as people would gather at bus stops or have the opportunity to converse on buses (Dugundji et al. 2011).
+Some streets would benefit from a reduction in through-traffic, while for others there would be an increase in traffic, as traffic is redistributed away from the Proposed Scheme corridor.
+Chapter 6 (Traffic & Transport) reports that there would be a reduction in general traffic flows along the Proposed Scheme and assesses this as a positive, slight and long-term effect.
+It assesses a negligible effect due to redistributed traffic on the surrounding road network.
+The Proposed Scheme would improve the pedestrian environment along the bus corridor, giving people more time to interact.
+The transition from reliance on cars, to the use of a more reliable public transport service would help to facilitate more social interaction as people would gather at bus stops or have the opportunity to converse on buses.
 Furthermore, the proposals to improve the quality of the street environment, such as tree planting, creation of rest areas, paved areas, and areas of ornamental planting, may support more social interaction.
-On balance, it is anticipated that there will be a greater level of social interaction facilitated by the Proposed Scheme than inhibited by the proposals.
+On balance it is anticipated that there would be a greater level of social interaction facilitated by the Proposed Scheme than inhibited by the proposals.